soulhotel/FF-ULTIMA/theme/color-schemes/catppuccin-mocha/readme.md

 - Make sure you only have one dark & light theme enabled at a time.
 - Enjoy.

+Preview:
-Preview (Sidebery CSS included in this folder):
+> Sidebery CSS included in this folder.

 ![preview](./preview.png)

 Color schemes are easy to create: Learn how on the [New Color Scheme](https://github.com/soulhotel/FF-ULTIMA/blob/main/doc/New-Color-scheme.md) page.